ashinth555/stripe-card-payment/README.md

            Run the server: npm start
            Test the integration:Go to http://localhost:4242/

-6. Run the following test cases with any CVC, postal code, and future expiry date.
+6. Run the following test cases with any CVC, postal code, and future expiration date.
+Refresh the browser before a new test case

           Payment succeeds                           4242 4242 4242 4242
           Payment requires authentication            4000 0025 0000 3155